Quasars to Sea Stars

 QUASARS is fun!

 Of course it's not all work and no play.
-Quasars go on unique field trips, explore the region, volunteer at festivals, become a part of the Museum and Sea Center community, make lasting friends, and discover their own amazing potential!
+Quasars go on unique field trips, explore the region, volunteer at events, become a part of the Museum and Sea Center community, make lasting friends, and discover their own amazing potential!

 Young man in a paleontology lab cleaning matrix off a fossil for research